- Sleeps: 22 (16 + 6)

 Stairs from the entrance hall lead up to handsome landing/gallery on the:

-First Floor: on which there are 5 double bedrooms, two twin bedrooms, 5 ensuite bathrooms and 2 separate bathrooms arranged as follows:
+First Floor: on which there is 1 emperor bedroom, 1 superking bedroom, 4 king bedrooms, and two twin bedrooms, 6 ensuite bathrooms and 1 separate bathroom shared by the twin bedrooms, arranged as follows: 5 double bedrooms, two twin bedrooms, 5 ensuite bathrooms and 2 separate bathrooms arranged as follows:

 Its Ensuite Bathroom 1: features a bath, walk in jetted shower, twin washbasins and a WC.
 Two large arched doorways lead out and down to the swimming pool.